Vinifera-Developers/Vinifera/docs/Bugfixes.md

 - Fix incorrect spelling of "Loser" on the multiplayer score screen debug output.
 - Fix incorrect stretching of the main menu transition movies.
 - Fix mouse cursor not being displayed in the Dropship Loadout menu.
-- Fix an issue where losers were not marked as defeated in multiplayer when using TACTION_WIN or TACTION_LOSE to end the game.
+- Fix a bug where losers were not marked as defeated in multiplayer when using TACTION_WIN or TACTION_LOSE to end the game.
+- Fix a bug where under some circumstances, the player could hear "New Construction Options", even though no new construction options were available.
+- Fix a bug where attempting to start construction when low funds would put the queue on hold.